VGTHuang/fox-jump/README.md

-# The webpage
+# Fox Jump

-A web application for testing your type speed
+A simple web app to test your type speed and accuracy.

+Made with Vue.js